South Jersey Industries to be acquired by Infrastructure Investments Fund

 The Infrastructure Investments Fund calls itself a $20 billion private investment vehicle focused on investing in critical infrastructure assets.

-IIF’s portfolio of companies serves over 10 million customers and employs over 10,000 people from local communities, according to SJI.
+IIF’s portfolio of companies serves more than 10 million customers and employs more than 10,000 people from local communities, according to SJI.

 REPORTER: Michelle Brunetti Post